dis0ps-webdev/odin_project/README.md

 My development work following the Odin Project curriculum (https://www.theodinproject.com/).

-Assignments and projects for each course of the full stack development track targeting Javascript is contained in this repo.
-Javascript has become much more robust since my first foray with it years ago, supporting classes, better variable scoping, and cleaner syntax.
-This work is an effort to understand web development better in order to better secure it.
+Assignments and projects for each course of the full stack development track targeting Javascript are contained in this repo.
+Javascript has become much more robust since my first foray with it years ago.
+It now supports true OOP, better variable scoping, and cleaner syntax.
+This work is an effort to understand modern web development better in order develop a stronger mental model of network and application flows, and ultimately updated my dated application security knowledge.

 ## Web Development 101